lcfyi/jssh/README.md

 ### `input([prompt])`

 Takes an optional string parameter that will act as the default prompt string.
 It returns a promise, which resolves with the user input so you must account for that when designing a function (ie. your function should be async).
+By default, your promise will be rejected with `Ctrl+C` (exiting your function), unless you catch the rejection when waiting for input.

 ## termProps